SilasReinagel/silasreinagel.github.io/static/delivering/C2_iron_triangle.md

 This can easily happen if things take too long, if the core of the project isn't right, or if the costs have gotten out of control.

-How can you, as a project manager, help forsee and avoid these massive risks?
+How can you, as a project manager, help foresee and avoid these massive risks?

 **The best way to avoid project failure is by correctly conceptualizing your constraints using the Iron Triangle.**